indranil143/PRODIGY_DS_03/README.md

 # PRODIGY_DS_03

-- Task 3: Building a Decision Tree Classifier for Customer Purchase Prediction.
-- Objective: To create a decision tree classifier that can predict whether a customer will purchase a product or service based on their demographic and behavioral data using the UCI Machine Learning Repository's Bank dataset.
+I built a decision tree classifier to predict customer purchases using the Bank Marketing dataset from the UCI Machine Learning Repository.

+# Tools Used
+- Jupyter Notebook
+- Numpy, Pandas, Scikit-learn
+- Matplotlib, Seaborn

+# Key Steps
+- Data Preprocessing: Cleaned data and encoded categorical variables.
+- Model Building: Developed a decision tree to predict purchases based on demographics and behavior.
+- Evaluation: Measured performance with accuracy and other key metrics.

+# Conclusion
+The model effectively predicted purchase behavior, and visualizations highlighted the most important features influencing customer decisions.